 There are many vegan alternatives to animal products on the market.
 Vegan egg, vegan tuna, vegan steak.
 Amazing!
 The more the merrier I’d say.
 However, some vegan products are better than others.
 And so, I want to make an ultimate list of my personal favorites.
 So that whenever you want try a vegan alternative for a product, you can take a look at this list and then see what brand I personally like best.
 So that when you try a vegan product, you try the most delicious product there is!
 This is the third post in this series, for fish.
 The first post covered the best meat replacements and the second one covered cheese and eggs.
 There are more things to cover, like candy, honey or dairy to name some examples.
 I will get into those products another time.
-As I said: today is about vegan fish!
+As I said: today is about the best vegan fish products!

 Personal and Never Ending